ucsd-cse30-fall-2016/ucsd-cse30-fall-2016.github.io/_topics/rpi-kitcontent.md

 ![cover](/topics/Rpi/cover.png)

 **4. HDMI Cable: Connects your Pi to a monitor or TV.
-It cannot be used to connect it you laptop computer.**
+It cannot be used to connect the Pi to your laptop**

 ![cable](/topics/Rpi/hdmiCable.png)